christophersesugh/use-page-view/README.md

 A: Yes, use different `pageId` values for each page or component you want to track separately.

 **Q: Does this affect my app's performance?**
 A: No, the hook uses efficient event handling and cleanup.
-The bundle size is minimal (< 5KB).
+The bundle size is minimal (< 3KB).

 **Q: What events are considered "activity"?**
 A: Mouse movement, clicks, keyboard input, touch events, and scroll events are all considered user activity.

+**Q: Why doesn't the hook include built-in localStorage support?**
+A: To keep the library lightweight and flexible.
+Different applications have different persistence needs, and this approach allows you to implement exactly what you need without bloating the core library.

 ## Contributing